ypa/doolay/docs/wiki.md

    Back on Root, you should see Home page listed above the "Welcome.." page now.
 5. Delete the "Welcome to your new Wagtail site!" page, confirm the deletion.
 6. Click on "Configure a site now." on Root, Click `+ ADD A SITE` button on to right.
 7. Fill Hostname -> localhost, Port -> 80, Root page -> Choose A Root page -> Home, Check `Is Default site`.
 Save.
-At this point you might want to visit the site root URL `/`, for example `http://localhost:8000/` and see the Home page.
+At this point you might want to visit the site root URL `/`, for example `http://localhost:8000/` and see the live Home page.
 8. Back on admin add `Languages` via `Snippets` on the left nav.
 9. Add Index pages.
 From Left Nav click `Pages` -> `Home`.
 Clicking on `Child Child Page` and add index pages with these titles: `Blog`, `Places`, `Hosts`, `Places`.
 Make sure you publish them.
 10. Add each of the child pages for the index pages created in this order: a place page -> a host page ->  an experience page -> a blog page.
 Publish them.